SUSY in Silico: numerical D-brane bound state spectroscopy: Outlook

 Another interesting future direction is to study the entanglement structure between the chiral and vector degrees of freedom.
 Typically when studying these models we have recourse to the Born-Oppenheimer approximation in which the chiral degrees of freedom are integrated out.
 As we mentioned, this integrating out generates a metric on the moduli space of the Coulomb branch and it would be interesting to understand if this metric can be linked to the entanglement between the degrees of freedom.

 Left untouched of course is what happens for quiver models with more fields.
 It has been shown for example \cite{Denef:2002ru,Denef:2007vg} that a quiver with three nodes and a closed loop has an exponential number of ground states (in the number of arrows).
-It was then argued in \cite{Bena:2012hf} that these states are `pure-Higgs', in the sense that they have no analogue on the Coulomb branch.
+In addition, these theories exhibit an emergent $SL(2,\mathbb{R})$ symmetry on both their Higgs and Coulomb branches \cite{Anninos:2013nra,Anninos:2016szt}, meaning that they may be considered as toy models of black hole bound states.
+It has been argued in \cite{Bena:2012hf} that the large number of ground states are `pure-Higgs', in the sense that they have no support on the Coulomb branch.
 This seems to be in some tension with the notion that the ground states should morph smoothly as parameters are tuned, and that the wavefunction always has support in both the Higgs and Coulomb branch directions.
-One can envision studying the three-node quiver numerically in order to get a handle of the relation between Higgs branch and Coulomb branch states in more complicated models.
+One can envision studying a simple three-node quiver numerically in order to resolve this tension.
+Studying the $SL(2,\mathbb{R})$-invariant quantum mechanics on the Higgs and Coulomb branches reveals that the fields have distinct conformal dimensions on each branch \cite{Anninos:2013nra,Anninos:2016szt}.
+Thus, a simple three-node quiver may be regarded as a model whose study may provide intuition about the decoupling between the Higgs and Coulomb branches more generally.
+This intuition may be helpful in understanding the D1-D5 system \cite{Witten:1995zh,Witten:1997yu}.